restify/node-restify/README.md

 ## Why does this exist?

-After starting with express it because obvious I only needed about 10% of what Connect gives you, and the parts they gave me I still had to write a lot of extension code over the top to do what I needed (mainly properly parse request parameters and respond with JS objects).
+After starting with express for several backend, machine-consumed projects it because obvious I only needed about 10% of what connect gives you, and the parts they gave me still required  writing a lot of extension code over the top to do what I needed (mainly properly parse request parameters and respond with JS objects).

 I wanted something smaller and more purposed to this use case.
 If this isn't you, move along, nothing to see here.